 Workout Loan agreements can also be structured to mitigate losses that may occur in the foreclosure process as a consequence to selling a "distressed property", being the property secured by a Mortgage loan that is in default.
 As an example, a new borrower may request the Company finance the purchase of the distressed property with flexible terms, the proceeds of which are then used by the (selling) defaulting borrower to repay amounts owing to the Company.
 The Company will consider such financing if the new borrower can demonstrate to the reasonable satisfaction of the Manager that it has the ability to improve the value of the distressed property over time and maintain the Mortgage loan in good standing going forward.
-Any Workout Loan agreements will be negotiated by the Manager, and, if over \$1,250,000, must also be approved by one of Directors of the Company's Board.
+Any Workout Loan agreements will be negotiated by the Manager, and, if over \$1,500,000, must also be approved by one of the members of the Board of Directors.